-If the "friend ... down inside," the true self, remains unknown to us; if we live without self-respect, that realization of sacred self-worth; we will fall victim, become servile accomplices, to cultish elements in society intent upon merchandizing, "buying and selling" us.
+If the "friend down inside," the true self, remains unknown to us, if we live without self-respect, a realization of sacred self-worth, we will fall victim, become servile accomplices, to cultish elements in society intent upon merchandizing, "buying and selling" us.

 A central organizing element of my writings is the scientific evidence of the afterlife; as with love, it changes everything.
-My core articles and books, the fruit of 50 years of investigation, attempt to expose error, bad ideas and bad thinking, the propaganda of this world, designed to control you, to separate you from the "friend ... down inside," the sacred true self.
+My core articles and books, the fruit of nearly 60 years of investigation, attempt to expose error, bad ideas and bad thinking, the propaganda of this world, designed to control you, to separate you, from the "friend down inside," the sacred true self.

 The following icons form a nucleus around which Word Gems is built:

 The scientific evidence of the afterlife, indeed, changes everything.
-Our world is but mere "pale copy" -- a black-and-white awaiting the full color -- a "practice turn," a "training ground," a place to open our eyes and "wake up" as preparation for the "real world" to come.
+Our world is but mere "pale copy," just a black-and-white awaiting the full color version, a "practice turn," a "training ground," a place to open our eyes and "wake up" as preparation for the "real world" to come.

-There is no "floating on pink clouds and playing harps" over there; no judgment, no divine wrath, no angry god -- all of that medieval draconianism will be left far behind in the "hell" of our world.
+There is no "floating on pink clouds and playing harps"; no judgment, no divine wrath, no angry god -- all of that medieval draconianism will be left far behind in the "hell" of our world.

 Daily life and environment there, for the most part, is quite Earthlike, that is, a perfected Earth, without the social problems or struggles for existence; no bills to pay, no health issues, no worries about crime, war, or invasion -- think of the most pleasant and carefree summer day you ever had and multiply that euphoria by a hundred.
-And so the locals call it Summerland.
+The locals call it Summerland.

 In Summerland we will live and love, learn and evolve, moving forward doing normal and natural things, all the good things we wanted to do here but lacked the enabling means.
 Moreover, to our amazement and disbelief, we will discover that it is not too late to recapture what we lost -- lost opportunities and lost love.
 In that "real world" we shall find resolution and fulfillment for all authentic desires.
 Awaiting us is the "real life" of romantic Twin Soul love, personal growth, adventure, recreation, service opportunities, travel and exploration, educational and cultural advancement of every sort -- all that the heart longed for but was denied, here, on this planet of sorrow, blindness, and injustice.